wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= Version 3.6.0.1 =
+= Version 3.6.1 =
 Fixed javascript for enabled widget buttons on index webpages.

 = Version 3.6 =
-Added an `[ngfb]` shortcode to add social buttons to content text, better support for attached images, and improved widget code for index webpages.
+Added an `[ngfb /]` shortcode to add social buttons to content text, better support for attached images, and improved widget code for index webpages.

 = Version 3.5.3 =
 A few minor fixes for special / infrequent situations.
 Upgrade at the earliest opportunity if you're not running at least v3.5.2.